The Blind Sports NS Tandem Bike Club connects blind and visually impaired Nova Scotians to the joys of bicycling.

 - A person with vision loss rides in back and is referred to a stoker.

-- The pilot or captain rides up front and steers and changes gears, while communicating effectively with and guiding the stoker.
+- The pilot rides up front and steers and changes gears, while communicating effectively with and guiding the stoker.

-- An annual $30 Membership is required for insurance and liability purchases and gives you access to our tandem bikes, training, and our volunteer pilot roster for the whole year.
+- Your orientation session and first bike ride are FREE.
+An annual $30 Membership is required for insurance and liability purchases and gives you access to our tandem bikes, training, and our volunteer pilot roster for the whole year.

 Group Bike Rides